Klosmi/html-basics/CSS-center_an_element.md

 	With `min-height` property we can __set a minimum height for the element to occupy the space if the content in the element is less__ than the that (so if the content is less than the space).
 The __height__ of the element will __increase when the content increases__.

 	When setting the value of `max-height`, its benefit lies in preventing the used value for height property from becoming more than the specified value for max-height.
+(So, it can not be bigger than what we set for max-height.)
 Note that the default value for max-height is none.

 - **[max-width](https://ishadeed.com/article/min-max-css/#max-width)** sets the maximum width of an element.
 The element can not be larger than the value specified by `max-width`.
 	**[max-height](https://ishadeed.com/article/min-max-css/#max-height)** sets the maximum height of an element.
 The element can not be larger than the value specified by `max-height`.